Asthma Mitigation Project

 We’re pleased to announce awards for the Asthma Mitigation Project’s second funding round, with a total of $1.85 million supporting six organizations.
-Access the list of awarded round two organizations (.pdf).
+Asthma Mitigation Project round two awards (.pdf).

 Round One Funded Partners

 In August 2020, The Center awarded $10 million to 22 organizations to support their efforts to improve asthma self-management, decrease exposure to environmental triggers and improve asthma outcomes.
-Access the list of awarded round one organizations (.pdf).
+Asthma Mitigation Project round one awards (.pdf).